Performance Testing Centre

 Test time approximately one hour.

-The health screen involves several tests, including: (i) Blood pressure measurement; (ii) Full blood lipid profile; (iii) Body composition assessment; (iv) Resting metabolic rate measurement.
+The health screen involves several tests, including: (i) Blood pressure measurement; (ii) Haematocrit, Haemoglobin and Glucose testing; (iii) Body composition assessment.
 Test time approximately one hour.

 Systolic blood pressure, diastolic blood pressure and pulse rate can be assessed via an automatic blood pressure monitor (British Hypertensive Society approved).
 This is a quick process and measurements are typically provided within 30 seconds of the reading.
 Your results will be compared to recommended values.